awwad/uptane/README.md

 ### *Delivering an Update*
-To try delivering an Update via Uptane, you'll need to add the image file to the Image Repository, then assign it to a vehicle and ECU in the Director Repository.
+To deliver an Update via Uptane, you'll need to add the image file to the Image Repository, then assign it to a vehicle and ECU in the Director Repository.
 Then, the Primary will obtain the new files, and the Secondary will update from the Primary.

 Perform this *in the Image Repo's window* to create a new file, add it to the repository, and host newly-written metadata:
 ```python